An empirical determination of the Cosmic Shoreline: Methods

 $\mathrm{55~Cnc~e}$ \citep{mcarthur2004detection} is a hot super-Earth with a radius of $1.95\,\mathrm{R_\oplus}$, a mass of $8.58\,\mathrm{M_\oplus}$, an equilibrium temperature of $1996\,\mathrm{K}$ and an orbital period of $0.74\, \mathrm{days}$ orbiting a G8V star.
-It has a very high cumulative instellation, low escape velocity and the recent discovery of a secondary atmosphere \citep{Renyu2024}.
-Thus, $\mathrm{55~Cnc~e}$ is currently the best solid candidate to establish the empirical limit between exoplanets retaining and non-retaining atmospheres.
+It has a very high cumulative XUV instellation, low escape velocity, and the recent discovery of a secondary atmosphere \citep{Renyu2024}.
+Thus, $\mathrm{55~Cnc~e}$ is currently a solid candidate to establish the empirical limit between exoplanets retaining and non-retaining atmospheres.
+We note, however, that the source of the variability and composition of the atmosphere of 55 Cnc e is still unclear \citep{Zilinskas2025}, likely the product of a unique extreme environment as an ultrashort-period planet.
+Extrapolating from it to the entire population of exoplanets, the majority of which are not in such extreme configurations, is thus a big jump.
+Thus, we decided to also exclude 55 Cnc e as a possible anchor to define the EECS.
+Still, whether we choose 55 Cnc e or not, the EECS relationship described in this work will not change, as we will discuss in the next section.

+With all previous considerations, we use $\rm GJ~9827~d$, $\rm L~98-59~d$, $\rm GJ~3090~b$ and $\rm Pi~Mensae~c$ as our EECS anchors.
+These four planets have in common the tentative detections of possessing an atmosphere -- $\rm GJ~9827~d$ \citep{Roy2023, Piaulet2024}, $\rm L~98-59~d$ \citep{Banerjee2024, Gressier2024}, $\rm GJ~3090~b$ \citep{2025Ahrer}, $\rm Pi~Mensae~c$ \citep{Garcia2021}.
+Our aim is to test whether a monotonic relation (covering as wide a range of XUV irradiation as possible) is sufficient, with our present level of knowledge, to define a boundary, which indeed seems to be the case.
 We describe this process in the following section.